-Required as a co-requisite to CSMA 212 or CSMA 214, students will develop a Portfolio and Repository including work, documentation, and source code from each major studio completed.
-Students also will complete reflective self-assessments evaluating their strengths, weaknesses, and overall performance in lower-division studios.
-Students will be assessed for their progress in the program and readiness for upper-division studios.
-Studio.
-Co-requisite: CSMA 212, Media Environments.
+Students will develop a Portfolio and Repository including work, documentation, and source code from each major studio completed.
+Students also will complete reflective self-assessments evaluating their strengths, weaknesses, and performance in lowerdivision studios.
+Students will be assessed for their progress in the program and readiness for upperdivision studios.